• Skip to main content

 • yoku – 良く (よく) : one conjugation of the i-adjective, “yoi“, which means ‘well’, ‘good’, or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 • naru – なる : a verb meaning ‘to become’, ‘to get’, ‘to turn’, or such in Japanese.
 In the example, this works together with “yoku” to literally mean ‘to become better’ in Japanese.
-It has been translated just as ‘to improve’, though.
+It has been translated as just ‘to improve’, though.

 Summary